-Impact Mitigation/Management Objectives Mitigation/Management Actions Monitoring impact and Outcomes Methodology Frequency Responsibility Avifauna: Entrapment Entrapment of medium and large terrestrial birds between the perimeter fences, leading to mortality.
-Prevent mortality of avifauna A single perimeter fence should be used .
-No electrified wires should be within 300 mm of the ground.
+Impact Mitigation/Management Objectives Mitigation/Management Actions Monitoring and Outcomes Miligation/Management Actions Methodology Frequency Responsibility Avifauna: Entrapment Entrapment of medium and large terrestrial birds between the perimeter fences, leading to mortality.
+Prevent mortality of avifauna A single perimeter fence should be used 12 .
+No electrified wires should be within 300m of the ground.
+Protect remaining habitat within the farm portion.
 Design the facility with a single perimeter fence or with two fences at least 4 metres apart.
 Once-off during the planning phase.
-EPC
+Project Developer